botfront/botfront-helm/README.md

   --namespace botfront
 ```

-2. Patch the `default` service account (or the service account pulling images in your pods) in the namespace Botfront is deployed.
+2. Patch the `default` service account (or the service account pulling images in your pods) **in the namespace Botfront is deployed**.
 ```
 kubectl patch serviceaccount default -p '{"imagePullSecrets": [{"name": "gcr-json-key"}]}' --namespace botfront
 ```